SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 ### Class

-In OOP, a class is a concept used to describe objects (also called entities) in  an object model representing a problem space.<sup>[citation desired]</sup>
+In OOP, a class is a concept used to describe objects (also called entities) in an object model representing a problem space.
+Classes are the same as types from type theory.
 In OOP, an object is a 'thing' with some associated behaviour.
 Associated behaviour is often achieved using methods (also called associated methods, member functions).
-An object may contain specific data, but objects are opaque, meaning the consumer may not access the data directly, but have to rely on methods, which are in turn allowed to access the internal data.
+An object may contain data, but objects are opaque, meaning the consumer may not access the data directly, but have to rely on methods, which are in turn allowed to access the internal data.
+These restrictions are in place in order to encapsulate the data, allowing for data abstraction.<sup>[4]</sup>

+Notice that classes are descriptions of objects in our problem space, and not just descriptions of composite data types;

 In many class-based languages (most often called OO-languages, although I dislike the term) the class concept is conveyed using a `class` construct.
 Generalized, the class construct consists of a name of the class, and a list of fields (also called data fields, members, data members, attributes, properties, rows, instance variables) as though it was a struct.